Scripps Research Computational Biology & Bioinformatics Interest Group

 What's the code of conduct?

 Be respectful, be inclusive, and contribute to a space where everyone can do their best work.
-Issues can be reported to any organizer or by email to hackathon@example.org.
+Issues can be reported to any organizer in person or via direct message on Slack.

 Contact